 NOTE: the following process is only for bedridden people WHO ARE ALERT!

 - Assemble everything you need on a tray or on a bedside table.
-You’ll need disposable gloves, two towels, the toothbrush, floss, an empty bowl, a cup of water plus another empty cup, and the toothpaste.
+You’ll need disposable gloves, two towels, a soft toothbrush, floss, an empty bowl, a cup of water plus another empty cup, and the toothpaste.
 Lip balm might also come in handy if their lips are dry.

 - Raise the bed into an upright position, if possible, or have the person sit up in the bed.